vsummet/IntroductionToComputerSystems/Labs/0-Linux.md

 - ```rmdir```
 - ```mv```

+5. Switching Gears

-5. git Exercise: At this point, you'll do a very short exercise using git.
+  At this point, you'll do a very short exercise using git.
 This exercise is designed to be like homework assignments in miniature.
 This is the procedure you'll follow for all (most?) homework assignments this semester.
 This exercise will show you how to
   - accept an assignment for our class
   - clone a repo for that assignment to codeanywhere
   - edit a file on codeanywhere
   - compile and run your program on codeanywhere
   - add your changes to your local repo and stage those changes
   - push your changes back to github and submit your work

+6. git Exercise

   1. Open a web browser, visit Blackboard, and find the Lab 0 announcement.
 This announcement has a link in it.
 Click on it.
 You may have to grant the CMS230 organization permissions as this is the first time you've accepted the assignment.
 You'll get a message that GitHub is setting up your repo.
 Once that message is finished, your repo full of "starter code" for this lab has been created on GitHub.
 But we've got to get that code over to codeanywhere!
   2. In your GitHub window, find the big green button which says "Clone or download".
 Click it and copy the link.